brean/aiohttp_dev_docker/README.md

-# aiohttp_dev_docker
+# aiohttp-devtools + Docker
-Docker-Environment running aiohttp for easy development.
+Docker-Environment running [aiohttp](https://github.com/aio-libs/aiohttp-devtools) for easy development.

+Installes dependencies in a volume so they can easily be reinstalled without creating a new Container.